Cervicitis is an irritation or

 - Cervicitis is an irritation or infection of the cervix.

-- It is often caused by a number of sexually transmitted infections or vaginal infections, such as bacterial vaginosis.
+- It’s often caused by a number of sexually transmitted infections or vaginal infections, such as bacterial vaginosis.

-- Symptoms may include discharge that contains pus, pelvic pain, bleeding between periods or after sexual intercourse, or urinary problems.
+- Symptoms may include discharge that contains pus, pelvic pain, bleeding between periods or after sex, or urinary problems.

 - If untreated, the organisms causing cervicitis may move up into the uterus and fallopian tubes.
 This can cause pelvic inflammatory disease.